charlie5/archlinux-gnatstudio-support/README.md

 # archlinux-gnatstudio-support

-Provides the Gnat Community Edition of '/usr/share/gnatstudio' to be used in the archlinux 'gnat-gps' AUR package.
+Provides resources to aid in the building of the GnatStudio IDE.